adap/flower/doc/source/how-to-use-clientapp.rst

 What is a :code:`ClientApp`?
 ----------------------------

 The |clientapp_link|_ is an application that can run various tasks on clients, such as federated learning.
 It is launched on demand by the :code:`SuperNode`.
 The communication pattern between the :code:`SuperNode` and :code:`ClientApp` uses :code:`Message` and :code:`Context` objects containing all the information needed to run the tasks.
-Don’t worry about the details of the :code:`Message` and :code:`Context` for now, we will elaborate further below.
+These objects will be elaborated further below.

 There are two ways to use the :code:`ClientApp`: